US Capital Advisors Reaffirms “Overweight” Rating for Marathon Oil (NYSE:MRO)

-Marathon Oil (NYSE:MRO)‘s stock had its “overweight” rating reaffirmed by analysts at US Capital Advisors in a research note issued on Friday, Zacks.com reports.
+US Capital Advisors reissued their overweight rating on shares of Marathon Oil (NYSE:MRO) in a research note issued to investors on Friday morning, Zacks.com reports.

-Other equities research analysts also recently issued research reports about the company.
-Bank of America reiterated a “sell” rating on shares of Marathon Oil in a report on Thursday, April 23rd.
-SunTrust Banks decreased their price target on Marathon Oil from $7.00 to $6.00 and set a “hold” rating for the company in a report on Wednesday, July 15th.
-Piper Sandler upped their price target on Marathon Oil from $6.00 to $7.00 and gave the stock a “neutral” rating in a report on Thursday, August 13th.
-JPMorgan Chase & Co. upgraded Marathon Oil from a “neutral” rating to an “overweight” rating and set a $8.00 price target for the company in a report on Thursday, July 23rd.
-Finally, TheStreet downgraded Marathon Oil from a “c-” rating to a “d” rating in a report on Wednesday, August 5th.
-Four investment analysts have rated the stock with a sell rating, twenty have assigned a hold rating and five have issued a buy rating to the company.
-The stock has a consensus rating of “Hold” and an average target price of $8.93.
+A number of other brokerages have also issued reports on MRO.
+Siebert Williams Shank restated a hold rating and issued a $5.00 target price on shares of Marathon Oil in a research note on Thursday, May 7th.
+Piper Sandler boosted their price objective on shares of Marathon Oil from $6.00 to $7.00 and gave the company a neutral rating in a research report on Thursday, August 13th.
+Wells Fargo & Co boosted their price objective on shares of Marathon Oil from $7.00 to $8.00 and gave the company an equal weight rating in a research report on Thursday, August 13th.
+ValuEngine raised shares of Marathon Oil from a hold rating to a buy rating in a research report on Thursday, May 7th.
+Finally, TheStreet downgraded shares of Marathon Oil from a c- rating to a d rating in a research report on Wednesday, August 5th.
+Four equities research analysts have rated the stock with a sell rating, twenty have given a hold rating and five have issued a buy rating to the company’s stock.
+The stock currently has a consensus rating of Hold and a consensus target price of $8.93.

-Hedge funds and other institutional investors have recently modified their holdings of the company.
-Squarepoint Ops LLC purchased a new position in shares of Marathon Oil during the 1st quarter valued at $437,000.
-Commerce Bank lifted its position in shares of Marathon Oil by 51.7% during the 1st quarter.
-Commerce Bank now owns 64,072 shares of the oil and gas producer’s stock valued at $211,000 after buying an additional 21,828 shares during the last quarter.
-AXA lifted its position in shares of Marathon Oil by 54.7% during the 1st quarter.
-AXA now owns 1,026,512 shares of the oil and gas producer’s stock valued at $3,378,000 after buying an additional 362,763 shares during the last quarter.
-Sontag Advisory LLC purchased a new position in shares of Marathon Oil during the 1st quarter valued at $55,000.
-Finally, PNC Financial Services Group Inc. lifted its position in shares of Marathon Oil by 28.2% during the 1st quarter.
-PNC Financial Services Group Inc. now owns 475,201 shares of the oil and gas producer’s stock valued at $1,563,000 after buying an additional 104,499 shares during the last quarter.
-81.01% of the stock is currently owned by hedge funds and other institutional investors.
+Several large investors have recently modified their holdings of MRO.
+Balentine LLC purchased a new stake in shares of Marathon Oil in the 1st quarter valued at approximately $25,000.
+Pathstone Family Office LLC purchased a new stake in shares of Marathon Oil in the 1st quarter valued at approximately $26,000.
+Flagship Harbor Advisors LLC lifted its position in shares of Marathon Oil by 1,810.8% in the 1st quarter.
+Flagship Harbor Advisors LLC now owns 9,172 shares of the oil and gas producer’s stock valued at $30,000 after acquiring an additional 8,692 shares in the last quarter.
+Calton & Associates Inc. acquired a new position in Marathon Oil in the 1st quarter valued at approximately $33,000.
+Finally, Trustcore Financial Services LLC increased its stake in Marathon Oil by 10,000.0% in the 1st quarter.
+Trustcore Financial Services LLC now owns 10,100 shares of the oil and gas producer’s stock valued at $33,000 after buying an additional 10,000 shares during the period.
+Institutional investors and hedge funds own 81.01% of the company’s stock.

 Marathon Oil Corporation operates as an energy company in the United States, Equatorial Guinea, the United Kingdom, and Libya.
 It operates in two segments, United States and International.
 The company engages in the exploration, production, and marketing of crude oil and condensate, natural gas liquids, and natural gas; and the production and marketing of products manufactured from natural gas, such as liquefied natural gas and methanol.